typesense/typesense-docsearch-scraper/README.md

 # Build a new version of the base Docker container - ONLY NEEDED WHEN WE CHANGE DEPENDENCIES
-export SCRAPER_BASE_VERSION="0.8.0" # Only need to change this when we update dependencies docker buildx use default # use same buildx context for all containers to build docker buildx build --load -f ./scraper/dev/docker/Dockerfile.base -t typesense/docsearch-scraper-base:${SCRAPER_BASE_VERSION} . docker push typesense/docsearch-scraper-base:${SCRAPER_BASE_VERSION}
+export SCRAPER_BASE_VERSION="0.8.0" # Only need to change this when we update dependencies docker buildx use typesense-builder || docker buildx create --name typesense-builder --driver docker-container --use --bootstrap # use same buildx context for all containers to build docker buildx build --load -f ./scraper/dev/docker/Dockerfile.base -t typesense/docsearch-scraper-base:${SCRAPER_BASE_VERSION} . docker push typesense/docsearch-scraper-base:${SCRAPER_BASE_VERSION}
 docker tag typesense/docsearch-scraper-base:${SCRAPER_BASE_VERSION} typesense/docsearch-scraper-base:latest